TSABM/inbre-retina/README.md

 Began work from home.
 Intend to work on completing the restructuring today, and maybe getting the canvas working.

 Restructuring is going slow but ok so far.
 I still need to finish moving main chunks of code and then I need to finish refactoring portions so it all renders like it should.
+Continued the restructuring.
+Almost all of the code is in the correct places, now I'm beggining to repair the broken program (fixing calls to self, connecting classes, adding helper methods etc.)

 ## Day 13 6/13/24
 10:15 am - 3:30 pm